UNIVERSES IN UNIVERSE - FORUM

 The reality seems that violence is the ultimate solution.

-We hope through art and this exhibition we can continue to express our
+We hope through art and this exhibition we can continue

 unwillingness to submit ourselves to violence.